-One day Ruben and Rachel went to the beach where he told her he and Audrey had parted company.
+One hot day day Ruben and Rachel went to the beach to swim where he told her he and Audrey had parted company.
 They were both propped up on their elbows where the last remnants of the waves reached their toes.
 Ruben closed his eyes against the glare of the sun and its golden threads reflected in the ocean, when he felt her hand rest on his.
-They had a variety of fumbling sex in his room at Shelley’s flat, and Rachel cried all the way through it.
+They had a variety of fumbling sex in his room at Shelley’s flat, and Rachel cried.

 “Rachel, am I hurting you?
 Ruben said.

 “I always cry the first time, I know it’s weird but I feel like I am falling between the cracks, as if I am liquefying,

 “Oh,” was all he could muster.
 It didn’t sound promising.